Back To Search Results

 Evaluation

-Because of its protean manifestations and lack of a single diagnostic test of choice, the diagnosis of EGPA is based on clinical features more than histopathology or lab testing.
-With eosinophilic asthma, the clinician must recognize a pattern of multisystem disease and investigate for other supportive findings.
+Due to its protean manifestations and lack of a single diagnostic test of choice, the diagnosis of EGPA relies more on clinical features than histopathology or laboratory testing.
+When eosinophilic asthma is present, clinicians should identify a pattern of multisystem involvement and seek additional supportive findings.

-Peripheral blood eosinophilia (greater than 10% on differential white blood cell count or greater than 1500 /dl) is the best-known lab hallmark of the disease.
-Elevated serum IgE is also found in 75% of patients.
+Peripheral blood eosinophilia (>10% on differential white blood cell count or >1500 cells/dL) is a well-recognized lab hallmark of the disease.
+Elevated serum IgE is also observed in about 75% of patients.
+Other laboratory abnormalities are nonspecific and may include elevated erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), normocytic normochromic anemia, and extrapulmonary rheumatoid factor in approximately 60% of patients.[7][44]

-As mentioned before, the prevalence of ANCA positivity in EGPA is seen in approximately 40% of cases.
-The common ANCA immunofluorescence pattern is perinuclear, with specificity for myeloperoxidase (MPO).
+As mentioned, ANCA positivity in EGPA is observed in approximately 30% to 40% of cases.
+The most common ANCA immunofluorescence pattern is perinuclear, with specificity for MPO.
+Patients who are positive for PR3 ANCA often exhibit more clinical features overlapping with GPA.[45]

 Serum IgG4 levels and CCL17 levels correlate with disease activity.[46][47]

-CT chest shows asymmetric diffuse bilateral peripheral ground-glass infiltrates along with bronchial wall thickening.
+Computed tomography (CT) of the chest often shows asymmetric diffuse bilateral peripheral ground-glass infiltrates along with bronchial wall thickening.
 It can sometimes be migratory.
 Bilateral bronchocentric nodular infiltrates can also occur, but unlike GPA, they do not cavitate.
 Pleural effusion is present in 20% to 30% of cases.

-CT sinuses are characterized by paranasal sinus thickening along with thickening of nasal mucosa without any evidence of bony erosion (seen in granulomatosis with polyangiitis).
+CT of the sinuses is characterized by the thickening of the paranasal sinus and nasal mucosa without any evidence of bony erosion, as seen in GPA.

 Airflow obstruction is present in pulmonary function tests in 70% of patients.
-Even though FEV1 may transiently improve with corticosteroid therapy, airflow obstruction in variable degrees persist in 40% of patients.[46]
+Although FEV1 may transiently improve with corticosteroid therapy, variable degrees of airflow obstruction persist in 40% of patients.[48]

-Since cardiac disease portends a poor prognosis, early detection with cardiac MRI is being advocated even in the absence of clinical symptoms once the disease diagnosis is made.
-Any patient with suspected EGPA should undergo a thorough evaluation of cardiac performance and coronary status.
+Given that cardiac disease indicates a poor prognosis, early detection through cardiac MRI is recommended even in the absence of clinical symptoms once a diagnosis of EGPA is made.
+Any patient with suspected EGPA should undergo a comprehensive evaluation of cardiac performance and coronary status.

-Sural nerve biopsy is the gold standard test in documenting peripheral neuropathy.
-Evidence of axonal degeneration is the most common finding, and necrotizing vasculitis and perineural eosinophilic infiltration can only be confirmed in half of the cases.
+Sural nerve biopsy is considered the gold standard for documenting peripheral neuropathy.
+The most common finding is axonal degeneration, while necrotizing vasculitis and perineural eosinophilic infiltration are confirmed in only about half of the cases.

-Skin biopsy is the most convenient to perform.
-Although none of the findings are exclusive to EGPA, evidence of small vessel vasculitis in an appropriate clinical setting may be enough to make a diagnosis.
-If the kidney is involved and biopsied, focal necrosis, crescentic deposits, and the paucity of immunoglobulin deposits are the characteristic findings.
+Skin biopsy is the most convenient procedure to perform.
+While none of the findings are exclusive to EGPA, evidence of small vessel vasculitis in the appropriate clinical context may be sufficient for diagnosis.
+In cases involving the kidneys, biopsy typically reveals focal necrosis, crescentic deposits, and a paucity of immunoglobulin deposits, which are the characteristic findings.

 Treatment / Management

-Multiple studies show that maintaining remission with a high incidence of relapses is challenging.
-Although agents of choice have been well established, the ideal treatment duration and which drugs to stop first are still not well standardized.
+Multiple studies indicate that maintaining remission while managing a high incidence of relapses is challenging.
+Although effective agents have been well established, the ideal treatment duration and the sequence for discontinuing medications remain unclear and are not well standardized.

 Refractory Disease